Doooppel/mcp_getting_started/README.md

-Demo using OpenAI api to access Google Gemini, build one mcp server and client. which can make LLM access local filesystem.
+Demo using latest OpenAI api to access Google Gemini, build one mcp server and client. which can make LLM access local filesystem.

 uv init mcp_getting_started